Gastric Bypass Roux-en-Y is a bariatric procedure which is designed to reduce the size of the stomach and to bypass part of the small intestine.

 Complications can include leaks at the connection sites of the pouch and small bowel; infection; small bowel obstruction; internal hernia; pulmonary embolus and even death.
 Patients can avoid vitamin and mineral deficiencies with proper supplementation, and our staff is there to ensure that nutritional levels are regularly monitored.

-Contact Balette Bariatric Center of Houston/The Woodlands today to schedule a consultation, attend a weight loss seminar or sign up for an online webinar.
+Contact Balette Bariatric Center today to schedule a consultation, attend a weight loss seminar or sign up for an online webinar.